 The decision to evacuate and/or shelter will be made by the IC or Airport Manager, and the entire Airport is subject to potential protective actions.
-Resources available through response organizations are detailed in their respective hazard sections and Section 27.0.
-The airline will generally coordinate with providers in the local community to assist transient personnel who need assistance and guidance.
+Resources available by response organizations are detailed in their respective hazard sections and Section 27.0.
+The airline will generally coordinate with providers in the local community to assist transient.
+Transient personnel may need assistance and guidance.
 Coordination with the surrounding community to accommodate transient personnel may take place under the direction of the Air Carrier and/or IC.

-Certain sectors of the traveling public will require special attention and assistance.
+The Airport understands that certain sectors of the traveling public will require special attention and assistance.
 The Air Carrier will make arrangements as these situations arise for their passengers.